owenlamont/uv-secure/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────────╯
 ```

-By default if run with no options uv-secure will look for a uv.lock file in the current
+By default, if run with no arguments uv-secure will look for a uv.lock file in the
-working directory and scan that for known vulnerabilities.
+current working directory and scan that for known vulnerabilities.
 E.g.

 ```text
 >> uv-secure